-As a result of joint Council and police operations during December 2016, 1191 incidents were logged, of which 287 were initiated by our operators.
-In the last year we've received one complaint about the cameras, and 11 letters of thanks were received from partners and the public.
+As a result of Council and police joint operations, 1361 incidents were logged in April, of which 354 were initiated by our PSS operators.
+In the last year we received one complaint about PSS cameras, and 5 letters of thanks were received from partners and the public.

 - map of PSS coverage in Hackney [pdf, 4.01Mb]

 - redeployable and mobile PSS cameras deployment guidelines [doc, 143Kb]